Recreational Fisheries Landings

 Data on the extent and magnitude of recreational fishing are also important for consideration of economic impacts of fishing regulations and fair distribution of harvest and harvest restrictions.
-The figure below shows recreational and commercial landings for some popular finfish species in Florida during 2008.
+The figure to the right shows recreational and commercial landings for some popular finfish species in Florida during 2018.
 Recreational landings are depicted by the light blue bars and commercial landings are depicted by the red bars.
-The 2008 commercial data is preliminary and not yet finalized.

 How Can I Learn More?

 The National Marine Fisheries Service maintains a Web site that gives a full description of the MRIP, how it is conducted, and how the data are used.
 You can also query the data and download Florida's estimated recreational catches and fishing effort information.

 Estimates generated from the MRIP are available at the National Marine Fisheries Service Web site to anyone with Internet access.
 The database may be queried for regional estimates of landings, total catch, fishing effort, and size distributions of harvested fish from 1981 to present.